joe-irving/defundclimatechaos/index.md

 image: "/assets/images/dcc-og-image.jpeg"
 blocks:
 - map: false
+  text: |-
-  text: "October 29th was historic - and it was only the beginning of a movement rising
+    #### October 29th was historic - and it was only the beginning of a movement rising around the world to Defund Climate Chaos together.

-    around the world to Defund Climate Chaos together.  \n\nWatch this powerful climate memorial outside the Bank of England when Pacific islanders called out the banks, insurers and fund managers and demanded climate justice for their frontline communities. "
+    #### Watch this powerful climate memorial outside the Bank of England when Pacific islanders called out the banks, insurers and fund managers and demanded climate justice for their frontline communities.
   id: ''
   buttons:
   - text: YouTube